ArtmTess/Customer-Segmentation/README.md

 ## Project_Overview
 Customer segmentation analysis is a detailed analysis of a company's ideal customers.
 The goal is to help a business better understand its customers.
 In this project was performed clustering on customer records from a food retailer's database.
-Customer segmentation is the practice of dividing customers into groups that reflect the similarities between the customers in each cluster.
+Customer segmentation is dividing customers into groups that reflect the similarities between the customers in each cluster.

 ## Data_Source
 The primary dataset used for this analysis is the "marketing_campaign.csv" file.